Linden station (CTA): History

-The original station opened in 1912, with a station house designed by Arthur Gerber added in 1913.
+The Northwestern Elevated Railroad's extension into Wilmette had been blocked by residents worried about picnic traffic at the new terminal, and construction of the new tracks and terminal were hurriedly carried out over one night with service beginning the following morning.
+The minimal station opened at Linden Avenue on April 2, 1912.
+A station house designed by Arthur Gerber was added in 1913.
 In 1984, it was added to the National Register of Historic Places.
 A new station was built close to the original station from October 1991 until September 1993; the original station house has since been converted into retail space.

 Location

 The station is located at 349 Linden Avenue in Wilmette, Illinois.
 It is the northernmost 'L' station in the CTA system, and it is the only remaining station on the Purple Line at ground level after the line descends from the elevated embankment shortly after crossing the North Shore Channel and entering Wilmette.
 An older station structure, the Linden Avenue Terminal, remains; it is listed on the National Register of Historic Places.
 The station is only a few blocks west of the Baháʼí House of Worship, and is about a mile east of Metra's Wilmette station.
-There is a small train yard, know as Linden Yard, adjacent to the station.
+Linden Yard is a small train yard adjacent to the station.